Oftox/wikipedia-scraper/README.md

   ꞏ  Show related results to search.

-  ꞏ  Output subheading and possibly pictures
+  ꞏ  Output subheading and Notes at the end of wikipedia pages